WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 ## **Section 4.0: Loops And Loops Control**

-Loops in C# are used to excutue a block of code repeatedly until a certain condition is met.
+Loops in C# are used to execute a block of code repeatedly until a certain condition is met.
 There are three types of loops in C#, namely `for`, `while`, and `do-while`.
-Each loop type has its own syntax and use cases, which will be diccussed in this section.
+Each loop type has its own syntax and use cases, which will be discussed in this section.

 ### **Section 4.1: `for` Loops**